Russian LGBT Network: 2019

-Year 2017, according to the Sova Information and Analytical Center, the number of attacks on LGBT activists in Russia was more than in 2016.
-So, in 2017, 11 representatives of the LGBT community were injured and beaten.
-In 2016, statistics showed four wounded and one murder due to hatred of gays.
-It is noted that most of the victims are participants in LGBT actions, such as the rally in memory of hated transgender people in Yaroslavl and the LGBT pride in St. Petersburg on 12 August.
-If, in an attack on the homeless, the concept of "inciting hatred of a social group" is often taken into account by the court, then in the case of LGBT people, this wording does not apply.
-So, in a verdict in May in St. Petersburg for the murder of journalist Dmitry Tsilikin, the hatred motive was not taken into account.
-At the same time, the journalist's killer Sergey Kosyrev called himself a "cleaner", his life "a crusade against a certain social group" (meaning gays), and the feeling with which he killed Tsilikin "was not hostility, as the protocol says, but hatred ".
-Civic activist Natalya Tsymbalova initiated a petition calling for the re-qualification of the case as a hate crime.
-Nevertheless, Kosarev was convicted of domestic murder (part 1 of article 105 of the Criminal Code) and sentenced to eight and a half years in prison."Fortunately, rally participants and journalists covering the rally suffered little," said Sova.

 On 17 May 2019, the association reported that seven people broke into the apartment of one of its volunteers in Saint Petersburg who was not publicly identified.
 The unidentified assailants threatened the activist and other staff with physical violence and murder.
 He was aggressively interrogated and threatened with violence.
 “We will take you to the police office and will break all your bones,” they were told by one of the attackers.
 The assailants were allegedly looking for a young Chechen woman who had escaped from the region, as well as the Russian LGBT Network emergency programme coordinator David Isteev.
 The activist said “They told me to tell David Isteev that they were going to find and kill him,” Three of the assailants were identified as Chechens and four implied they were police officers from Chechnya's capital Grozny, but refused to provide identification documents.